MediaComem/comem-archidep/subjects/docker/README.md

 <p class='center'><img src='images/docker-image.png' /></p>

 <!-- slide-column -->
-A Docker image is a **lightweight**, **standalone** and **executable package** that includes everything needed to run a piece of software:
+A Docker image is a **lightweight**, **standalone**, and **executable package** that includes everything needed to run a piece of software:

 * Code
-* Runtimes
+* Runtime
 * Libraries
 * System Tools
 * Operating System

-Think of a Docker Image as a recipe containing both ingredients and instructions.
+Think of a Docker image as a recipe containing both the ingredients and the instructions.

 ### Docker concepts - Containers
 <!-- slide-column -->